![]() | Application Development | ![]() |

 Engine-Specific Behavior

-statement), which essentially throws away the changes.
-Usually, database engines support either explicit transactions, as described here, or auto transactions, which generally start with the first recoverable statement after a logon, COMMIT
+DBMS BEGIN statement), and the changes are not permanently effective until the transaction is committed (with a DBMS COMMIT statement).
+The alternative to committing a transaction is rolling it back (with a DBMS ROLLBACK statement), which essentially throws away the changes.
+Usually, database engines support either explicit transactions, as described here, or auto transactions, which generally start with the first recoverable statement after a logon, COMMIT, or ROLLBACK.

 Finally, although vendors supply commands for transaction processing in their SQL language, use There are various kinds of errors that can occur during an application.
 The engine is responsible for recovery from system failures such as power loss.
 Also, if a single statement fails for some reason in the middle of execution, the engine is responsible for rolling back the effects of that statement.
 If that statement was executed in a transaction, however, the application must execute an explicit rollback to undo any work done between the start of the transaction and the failed statement.